RIKEN-RCCS/lens3/v1/doc/design.md

 operations (running in background threads) are performed more frequently than expected.

-## MinIO Clients

-Note that alias commands are local (not connect to a MinIO).

 ## Manager Processes

 A Manager becomes a session leader (by calling setsid), and a MinIO